Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Introduction

 Since there are typically more variables than constraints in a multiple-shooting approach, one expects various (possibly even infinite) solutions to be available.
 Hence, if the problem is not further constrained, there are usually no guarantees to which specific solution an algorithm will converge, and it may be the case that the converged trajectory is significantly far away from the initial CR3BP guess, which would most likely have been carefully chosen during a preliminary study.
-To possibly mitigate this effect, most approaches in literature employ a minimum-norm (MN) scheme that, at each iteration, minimizes the norm of the update step to be applied to the variables of the optimization problem, with the intent of remaining close to the initial guess \citep{park2025CharacterizationL2Analogs,Belinda2007ImprovedCorrections}.
-Practically speaking, it is observed that this algorithm is extremely well suited over a wide range of applications, being commonly chosen over other alternatives due to its convergence speed and computational efficiency \citep{park2025CharacterizationL2Analogs}.
-However, in this work we show that the minimization of the update step does not guarantee that proximity to the CR3BP orbit is maintained, and that it is possible to achieve even closer solutions with different methods.
-Moreover, the rudimentary step-minimization approach pursued in most MN methods is not sufficient to ensure the algorithm does not diverge.
-While techniques such as \textit{line search} and \textit{trust region} have been presented as a possible solution to address this concern, these are known to significantly increase the computational burden of the algorithm employed \citep{mangialardo2018tesi}.
+To possibly mitigate this effect, most approaches in the literature employ a minimum-norm (MN) scheme that, at each iteration, minimizes the norm of the update step to be applied to the variables of the optimization problem, with the intent of remaining close to the initial guess \cite{park2025CharacterizationL2Analogs,Belinda2007ImprovedCorrections}.
+Practically speaking, it is observed that this algorithm is extremely well suited over a wide range of applications, being commonly chosen over other alternatives due to its convergence speed and computational efficiency \cite{park2025CharacterizationL2Analogs}.
+However, we show that the minimization of the update step does not guarantee that proximity to the CR3BP orbit is maintained and that it may be non-trivial to leverage additional objectives in a general and robust manner.
+Moreover, the step-minimization approach pursued in most MN methods may not be sufficient to ensure the algorithm does not diverge.
+Augmented Lagrangian formulations \cite{DeiTos2017Refinement} or the use of \textit{line search} and \textit{trust region} techniques \cite{mangialardo2018tesi} have been presented as means of addressing this concern, though these are known to significantly increase the computational burden of the application.
+Alternatively, some authors propose manually limiting the norm of the update step according to a maximum threshold \cite{Spreen2023BaselineNRHO}, whose best value might however not be evident to predict for each application.
+Furthermore, this procedure does not fully mitigate the possibility of numerical divergence that may affect the MN scheme.